huaminghuangtw/Evergreen-Notes/Permanent-Notes/money.md

 	> _[“What's the point of having f\*ck you money if you never say f\*ck you?”](https://www.youtube.com/shorts/upfyoQdc_r4)_

 	* 金錢最大的價值是買回/留下「自由」，也就是「選擇權」。
-	* [Wealth](Wealth%20Creation.md) is hidden.
+	* [Wealth](wealth-creation.md) is hidden.
 Wealth is the money you don’t spend.
 Wealth is the nice car you don’t buy.
 Wealth is the big house you don’t purchase.
 Wealth is the financial assets that haven’t yet been converted into the stuff you see.
 Wealth is an option not yet taken to buy something later.

 # On Spending Money

 > _“Spend your money on the things money can buy.
 Spend your time on the things money can’t buy.” — Haruki Murakami_

-> _“Too many people spend money they haven’t earned, to buy things they don’t want (need), to impress people that they don’t like.” — Will Rogers_
+> _“Too many people spend money they haven’t earned (can’t afford), to buy things they don’t want (need), to impress people that they don’t like (care).” — Will Rogers_

 > _“If you buy things you do not need, soon you will have to sell things you need.” — Warren Buffett_